Learning The Benefits Of Gardening In Straw Bales

 “It’s a great option because it doesn’t require soil amendment, can be done in a small space, and at the end it creates wonderful compost that can enrich the rest of your yard later,” Raines added.

-For those who are interested in more information on straw gardening, Rimpau recommends the book Straw Bale Gardens by Joel Carsten, which is available on Amazon.
+For those who are interested in more information on straw gardening, Rimpau recommends the book Straw Bale Gardens by Joel Karsten, which is available on Amazon.